leongjwm/yolov3/README.md

 The coordinates for vessels and kayaks are defined as such:
 ![vessel_and_kayak_coordinates_example](./images_for_readme/vessel_and_kayak_coordinates_example.png)

-Both outputs will be in the `yolov3` folder.
+**Both outputs will be in the `yolov3` folder.
+As reiterated, the unprocessed image will be overwritten by the processed one in the same folder as they have the same name.
+Any subsequent OutputCSV.csv file will overwrite the previous one as well.**

 ### Using a Video
 **The original video will not be overwritten by the processed video.** **You have the option to include a `.json` file stating the (additional) frames you would like to infer.
 These frames from the input video will be included in the final processed video.
 Like an image, the output information after processing the frames listed in the `.json` file will be collected and stored in a `.csv` file.**